Your six year old isn’t ready for lessons – is she doomed to a life of failure?

 Not only that, but you can always skip ahead if you feel your child is ready for higher level work at a later time.
 Don’t worry about missing things – there is no way that you can possibly learn All the Things in even an entire lifetime.

-Remember that “can start at six” or “children begin at six” doesn’t equal “must start at six” or “all children regardless of circumstances or readiness must begin at six or they will be lifelong failures and eating Cheetohs in your basement when they’re 42.”
+Remember that “can start at six” or “children begin at six” doesn’t equal “must start at six” or “all children regardless of circumstances or readiness must begin at six or they will be lifelong failures and eating Cheetohs in their parents’ basement when they’re 42.”

 Would you ever tell a mother with a 10 year old child who wants to bring Charlotte Mason into their homeschool, “Nope, sorry.
 If you didn’t start when your kid was 6, there’s no way it will work now.
 You’ll have to find a different educational philosophy.”